-Alzheimer's care facilities offer 24-hour assistance and deliver more comprehensive, personalized care than most other forms of senior living.
-Larger residential care communities—those offering multiple levels of care—often have a dedicated memory care unit or wing, which is typically separate from independent and assisted living.
+Memory care facilities offer 24-hour assistance and deliver more comprehensive, personalized care than most other forms of senior living.
+Larger residential care communities — those offering multiple levels of care — often have a dedicated memory care unit or wing, which is typically separate from independent living and assisted living.
 Other facilities operate independently, and exclusively offer memory care services.

-It's important to consider the specific needs and wishes of your family member or loved one when choosing a memory care community.
-Before you decide on a specific facility, however, you'll need to determine what level of care your loved one needs and whether or not memory care is right for them.
+But before you decide on a specific facility, you'll need to determine what level of care your loved one needs and whether or not memory care is right for them.

 Most families are faced at some point with the task of determining what level of care a loved one needs as they become unable to care for themselves.

-According to a recent study by the U.S. Department of Health and Human Services, approximately 70 percent of people aged 65 and above will require some form of long-term care at some point in their lives.
+According to a recent study by the U.S. Department of Health and Human Services, approximately 70 percent of people 65 and older need long-term care at some point in their lives.

 Although most people will need some form of long-term care eventually, not everyone who needs assistance with their daily activities will need a memory care community.